Killing of Phillip Pannell: New evidence and trial

 During the trial the jury heard the testimony of eyewitness who claimed to have witnessed Pannell's hands in various raised positions when he was shot, as well as expert testimony from the former Chief Medical Examiner of New York City, who concluded that Pannell's upper left arm (the side on which the police claimed to find the gun) had been raised at least above parallel to the ground based on the positioning of the bullet hole and the lack of certain tissue damage.
 The jury also heard testimony from Spath and Officer Blanco who insisted that Pannell had reached into his pocket when turning to face them.

 Controversy was sparked through the trial by claims from the prosecutors that the Bergen County Sheriff's Office, who are typically charged with protecting the county court house, were attempting to undermine the prosecution.
 The claim centered around several incidents, one of which involved the arrest of a prosecution witness by the Sheriff's Office just after he testified.
 The Attorney General's office complained that they were not informed that one of their witnesses would be arrested and described the arrest as an attempt to intimidate witnesses.
 The tension culminated in February when Steven McDonald, an NYPD Officer paralyzed in a police shooting, was wheeled in to the courtroom without being stopped by the Sheriff's Deputies.
 After this Judge Charles DiGisi, who was presiding over the case, ordered that responsibility for security in the court be transferred to state troopers.

 On February 12, the jury returned a verdict of "not guilty," acquitting Spath on the charge.
 The announcement of the verdict in the courtroom was followed by cheers from Spath's supporters and crying from the family of Phillip Pannell.
-The next day friends and supporters of Pannell called for Federal civil rights charges against Spath, though no evidence of racism had been introduced int he trial.
+The next day friends and supporters of Pannell called for Federal civil rights charges against Spath, though no evidence of racism had been introduced in the trial.
 No federal charges were ever filed.